ankane/searchkick/README.md

 - easily personalize results for each user
 - autocomplete
 - “Did you mean” suggestions
-- works with ActiveRecord and Mongoid [master]
+- works with ActiveRecord and Mongoid

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com)